Allenton, Derby

 Allenton is a small suburb of the city of Derby, England, situated about three miles south of the city centre.
-It is located between the suburbs of Osmaston, Boulton, Alvaston and Shelton Lock.
-Allenton is a busy part of the city of Derby, with a variety of modern shops, stores and other facilities, including free parking.
+It is located between the suburbs of Osmaston, Boulton, Alvaston and Shelton Lock, and is within the Alvaston South ward.
+Allenton has a high footfall, with a variety of modern shops, stores and other facilities, including free parking.
 The suburb has its own busy market every Friday and Saturday located on Osmaston Road.

 History

 Allenton (formerly Allentown) was named after Isaac Allen who built the first houses there in 1878.
 One hundred and twenty thousand years ago, during a warmer part of the Ice Age, the whole area was a riverside swamp, and skeletons of a hippopotamus, elephant, brown bear, hyena and bison have been found there.
 The Allenton hippopotamus was found in 1895 underneath the Crown Hotel (established in 1891) and its well-preserved skeleton is displayed at the Derby Museum and Art Gallery.